Decision Appeal Process

 To appeal your admission decision, complete the Admission Appeal and Change Request Form found in your applicant portal.
 Students may not submit an appeal for the Storrs Spring Admission Program, as acceptance to this program is by invitation-only.

 Once your appeal is received, it will be reviewed by our Admissions Committee who will make a final decision.
-Decisions will be determined after May 1 for first-year applicants applying for fall semester and after December 1 for first-year applicants applying for spring semester.
+Decisions may be determined after May 1 for first-year applicants applying for fall semester and after December 1 for first-year applicants applying for spring semester.
 Decision reversals are uncommon and we encourage students to consider all other options in furthering their educations.

 Gap Year and Deferment Requests for First-Year Applicants

 We understand that admission is not a one-size-fits-all process and that there are reasons a student may need to delay the start of their UConn education to up to a year from the admission term.
 Whether it be to pursue a unique travel opportunity, to serve in the military or public service, or due to chronic illness, simply submit the Gap Year/Deferment Request Form found in your applicant portal and share your plan with us.
-Your non-refundable enrollment deposit fee is still required by May 1 (fall semester applicants) or two weeks from the date found on your acceptance letter (spring applicants) to secure your seat.
+Your non-refundable enrollment fee is still required by May 1 (fall semester applicants) or two weeks from the date found on your acceptance letter (spring applicants) to secure your seat.
 Students may not enroll at another institution, professional certification program, or participate in a post-graduate year at a secondary school during the gap year/deferment period.

 Transfer students are not eligible for a gap year/deferment request.
 If you are a transfer student who wishes to postpone admission, please contact the Office of Undergraduate Admissions at firstname.lastname@example.org for next steps in the admission process.